JesseHouse/Turbulence128-on-Phone/README.md

 ## What It Does
 - Solves Navier-Stokes via spectral methods (FFT-based).
 - Energy-conserving integration (see outputs: E drops <1% over 400 steps).
-- "PHONE MONSTER" mode: No GPUs, no clusters—just NumPy/Torch on mobile.
+- "PHONE MONSTER": No GPUs, no clusters—just NumPy/Torch on mobile.
 - Real-time volumetric fluids for mobile games: smoke, fire, clouds, water, magic effects — all driven by actual Navier-Stokes running at 128³ on-device.
 - Drop-in gaming integration: Export velocity/density fields as 3D textures → instant reactive smoke, destructible clouds, spell effects, underwater caustics, or full planetary atmospheres — all on-device, no server cost.
 - SpectralCore isn’t just a fluid solver — it’s a spectral accelerator you bolt onto anything.